 What NOT to do

-Just as with businesses, it’s smart for prominent individuals to set up regular searches for mentions of their name on the web.
-While Kansas Governor Sam Brownback’s got this part right, assigning communication director Sherriene Jones-Sontag to monitor negative commentary on social media, more than a few things were lacking in their latest crisis management effort.
+Just as with businesses, it’s smart for prominent individuals to set up regular searches for mentions of their names on the web.
+While Kansas Governor Sam Brownback’s got this part right, assigning communication director Sherriene Jones-Sontag to monitor negative commentary on social media, more than a few things were lacking in their latest social media crisis management effort.

 The whole incident was kicked off by an 18-year-old Kansas high schooler’s joking tweet following a Youth in Government field trip to the state’s capitol, “Just made mean comments at gov. brownback and told him he sucked, in person #heblowsalot.”
 The following quote, from a CNN article by Dean Obeidallah, explains the rest: